KVLNK12305/Everust/README.md

 ---

-## 🗓️ Day 1 Learnings: Chapter 1 - Getting Started
+#Chapter 1 - Getting Started

 Chapter 1 of "The Rust Programming Language" focuses on setting up your Rust development environment and writing your first Rust programs.
 This section outlines my findings from day one.